keonifontanilla/recipe-manager/README.md

 ## Description
 Easy to use recipe manager to store food recipes that saves recipes to a database.
 This program uses the popular Dapper micro-ORM for SQL.
-Also it uses a small web api that can query Spoontacular's recipe database.
+Also it uses a small web api that can query Spoonacular's recipe database.

 ## Features
 ![](./Images/allRecipes.PNG)